 Right Action delivers fire safety training to managers and employees tailored to their individual needs.
 It is designed to provide the basic fire safety awareness and knowledge required to comply with the statutory provisions of the Regulatory Reform (Fire Safety) Order 2005.

-The courses we provide can be segmented into convenient package of one hour, and delivered to individuals or groups of up to 10 employees.
+The courses we provide can be segmented into convenient packages of one hour, and delivered to individuals or groups of up to 10 employees.
 To minimise disruption and control costs, we'll come to your premises for the theory-based and practical fire safety training sessions, which will be delivered by Right Action's BAFE qualified engineers.

 Practical Fire Extinguisher Training Course - Hands on practical instruction and demonstrations on the types and uses of fire safety equipment.
 View full course details...